Do you suffer from red, swollen, or bleeding gums, or bad breath?

 - Pick a soft toothbrush or electric toothbrush with less abrasive bristles.

-- Select foods high in Vitamin C, Vitamin K, and Calcium.
+- Select foods high in Vitamin C, Vitamin K, and Calcium. (see our post Minerals & Vitamins for Healthy Teeth & Gums)

 - Drink your recommended 8 cups of water a day, especially after eating, to help wash down bacteria that can cause plaque.